IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“There has been a certain ill-feeling between us, the cause of which I do not want to analyze.
 I have struggled against the feeling of bitterness attached to it, and this with complete success.
 >
 >I think of you again with unmixed geniality and ask you to try to do the same with me.
 Objectively it is a **shame when two real fellows who have extricated themselves somewhat from this shabby world do not afford each other mutual pleasure**.”
 [20 December 1915 to Hilbert] [^Hilbert]

+>“Generations to come, it may well be, will scarce believe that such a man as this one [Gandhi] ever in flesh and blood walked upon this Earth.”[^Gandhi]

+>Dear Mr Nehru,<br>
+I have read with extreme interest your marvelous book The Discovery of India.
+The first half of it is not easy reading for a Westerner.
+But it gives an understanding of the glorious intellectual and spiri- tual tradition of your great country.
+The analysis you have given in the second part of the book of the tragic influence and forced economic, moral and intellectual decline by the British rule and the vicious exploitation of the Indian people has deeply impressed me.
+My admiration for Gandhi's and your work for liberation through non-violence and non-cooperation has become even greater than it was already before.
+The inner struggle to conserve objective understanding despite the pres- sure of tyranny from the outside and the struggle against becoming inwardly a victim of resentment and hatred may well be unique in world history.
+I feel deeply grateful to you for having given to me your admirable work.
+With my best wishes for your important and beneficent work and with kind greetings, Yours cordially<br>
+Albert Einstein<br>
+Please remember me kindly to your daughter.[^NehruEinstein]

 >“Imagination is more important than knowledge.
 Knowledge is limited.”